PhysicsDaily/PhysicsDaily.github.io/docs/optics/nature-propagation-light.md

-# Nature and Propagation of Light
+# The Nature and Propagation of Light
 *Content coming soon!*